Good quality and affordable housing that meets the needs of our diverse communities

 - The support service includes a range of accommodation options which will be developed and increased.

 - West Cheshire Homes has been reviewed due to the Homelessness Reduction Act.
-Work is currently ongoing to improve the ICT, change and increase the staffing structure and establish pathways for vulnerable groups.
+Work is currently ongoing to improve the ICT and processes used within the service to deliver enhanced outcomes.

-Furthermore, performance on the number of vulnerable residents able to remain in their own homes is Red.
-An action plan is available in Appendix Four, and it should be noted that applications for support increase during Autumn and Winter months, and that this indicator has reported at Red at Q2 and achieved its target by year-end for the last two years.
+Furthermore, performance on the number of vulnerable residents supported to remain in their own homes is Red.
+An action plan is available in Appendix Four, key actions underway to improve performance include:

 Wider Performance Indicators

-At mid-year, key highlights of progress around the actions that have been delivered or have been initiated and remain on target include:
+At year-end, key highlights of progress around the actions that have been delivered or have been initiated and remain on target include:

-- 450 landlords and agents were sent the July-September edition of the Landlord Newsletter.
-This edition included features on: empty homes, latest news and information, and 24 landlords attended a Safe Homes Workshop.
-Furthermore, 290 Landlords have now signed up to the Private Landlord Service which provides advice and support to landlords who house people on the Council`s housing waiting list.
+- 450 landlords and agents were sent the January-March edition of the Landlord Newsletter.
+This edition included features on: Extension of Mandatory multi-occupancy housing Licensing, Discounted energy efficiency measures, Latest news and key legislative changes.
+329 landlords have now signed up to the Private Landlord Service which provides advice and support to landlords.

-- The development and implementation of an Asset Management Strategy for the Council’s housing stock to ensure it is fit for purpose, meets housing need and is sustainable.
+- 11 landlords attended Energy Efficiency Workshop run by Energy Projects Plus The development and implementation of an Asset Management Strategy for the Council’s housing stock to ensure it is fit for purpose, meets housing need and is sustainable has been completed and was approved by Cabinet in October 2018.
+The implementation of the Strategy will be taken forward in partnership with ForHousing.

-- Further embedding the support and accommodation contract to ensure that homeless households receive the support and accommodation they need, particularly those with multiple and complex needs.
+- The delivery of an assessment Hub at Hamilton House alongside embedding navigators to ensure that homeless households receive the support they need particularly those with multiple and complex needs.